zenml-io/zenbytes/README.md

 -->

 ## :pray: About ZenML
-ZenML is an extensible, open-source MLOps framework to create production-ready ML pipelines.
+ZenML is an extensible, open-source MLOps framework for creating production-ready ML pipelines.
 Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.

 If you enjoy these courses and want to learn more:
 - Give the <a href="https://github.com/zenml-io/zenml/stargazers" target="_blank">